 Dessert: Ris a l’amande

-After all that food, you definitely need a rice pudding.
+After all those mountains of traditional Danish food, you definitely need a rice pudding.
 But it’s not regular rice pudding; it’s cool rice pudding!
 Literally; it is cold rice pudding.
 Add in whipped cream, almonds and vanilla, plus a topping of hot cherry sauce and you’ve got yourself an ultra-delicious and traditional dessert.
 Other than eating it, the best part of Ris a l’amande is the game you get to play.
 One or two whole blanched almonds are hidden in the serving bowl and whoever gets them receives prizes, usually chocolate.
 The bowl continues to be passed around for seconds and yes, even thirds, until the almonds are found.

 Though Ris a l’amande is the most traditional of julefrokost desserts, occasionally it gets skipped for other offerings like cake or aebleskiver.